sw1mclub/jubilant-octo-chainsaw/README.md

-# A TypeScript HelloWorld!
+# A TypeScript 'HelloWorld!' in with Docker support.
+To run via docker user the commands
+* `docker build -t application .`
+*  `docker run -it application`
-To run the program, run `npm run start`
+To run the program, run from the application directory `npm run start`